 If WR7' bit D3 is set, the Receive character interrupt occurs when there are four bytes available in the receive FIFO.
 This is most useful in synchronous applications as the data is in consecutive bytes.
 Interrupt on First Character or Special Condition and Interrupt on Special Condition Only are typically used with the Block Transfer mode.
 A special Receive Condition is one of the following: receiver overrun, framing error in Asynchronous mode, end-of-frame in SDLC mode and, optionally, a parity error.
 The Special Receive Condition interrupt is different from an ordinary receive character available interrupt only by the status placed in the vector during the Interrupt Acknowledge cycle.
-In Interrupt on First Receive Character, an interrupt occurs from Special Receive Conditions any time after the first receive character interrupt.
+In Interrupt on First Receive Character, an interrupt offirst receive character interrupt.

 The main function of the External/Status interrupt is to monitor the signal transitions of the /CTS, /DCD, and /SYNC pins, however, an External/Status interrupt is also caused by a Transmit Underrun condition; a zero count in the baud rate generator; by the detection of a Break (Asynchronous mode), ABORT (SDLC mode) or EOP (SDLC Loop mode) sequence in the data stream.
-The interrupt caused by the ABORT or EOP has a special feature allowing the EMSCC to interrupt when the ABORT or EOP sequence is detected or terminated.
+The interrupt caused by the ABORT or EOP has a special feature allowing the ESCC to interrupt when the ABORT or EOP sequence is detected or terminated.
 This feature facilitates the proper termination of the current message, correct initialization of the next message, and the accurate timing of the ABORT condition by external logic in SDLC mode.
 In SDLC Loop mode, this feature allows secondary stations to recognize the primary station wishes to regain control of the loop during a poll sequence.

 CPU/DMA Block Transfer.
-The EMSCC provides a Block Transfer mode to accommodate CPU block transfer functions and DMA controllers.
-The Block Transfer mode uses the /WAIT//REQUEST output in conjunction with the Wait/Request bits in WR1.
+The ESCC provides a Block Transfer mode to accommodate CPU block transfer functions and DMA controllers.
+The Block Transfer mode used the /WAIT//REQUEST output in conjunction with the Wait/Request bits in WR1.
 The /WAIT//REQUEST output can be defined under software control as a WAIT line in the CPU Block Transfer mode or as a REQUEST line in the DMA Block Transfer mode.

-To a DMA controller, the EMSCC REQUEST output indicates the EMSCC is ready to transfer data to or from memory.
-To the CPU, the WAIT line indicates that the EMSCC is not ready to transfer data, thereby requesting that the CPU extend the I/O cycle.
+To a DMA controller, the ESCC REQUEST output indicates that the ESCC is ready to transfer data to or from memory.
+To the CPU, the WAIT line indicates that the ESCC is not ready to transfer data, thereby requesting that the CPU extend the I/O cycle.
 The /DTR//REQUEST line allows full-duplex operation under DMA control.
-The EMSCC can be programmed to deassert the /DTR//REQUEST pin with the same timing as the /WAIT//REQUEST pin if WR7' D4 is set.
+The ESCC can be programmed to deassert the /DTR//REQUEST pin with the same timing as the /WAIT//REQUEST pin if WR7' D4 is set.

-EMSCC DATA COMMUNICATIONS CAPABILITIES
+ESCC DATA COMMUNICATIONS CAPABILITIES

-The EMSCC provides a full-duplex programmable channel for use in any common asynchronous or synchronous data communication protocols (Figure 8).
+The ESCC provides two independent full-duplex programmable channels for use in any common asynchronous or synchronous data communication protocols (Figure 8).
+Each of the datacommunication channels has identical features and capabilities.

 Figure 8.
-Some EMSCC Protocols
+Some ESCC Protocols

-The EMSCC has significant improvements to its data communication capacity over that of the standard SCC.
+The ESCC has significant improvements to its data communications capacity over that of the standard SCC.
 The addition of the deeper data FIFOs allows for data to be moved in strings instead of on a byte-by-byte basis.
-The ability to handle data in strings allows for significant improvements in data handling, and consequently more efficient use of bus bandwidth.
+The ability to handle data in strings allows for significant improvements in data handling, and consequently, more efficient use of bus bandwidth.
 The programmability of the INT/DMA level of the FIFOs allows the system designer to determine fill levels as the FIFO's request the system to move data.
 The deeper data FIFOs are accessible regardless of the protocol used.
 They do not need to be enabled.
-For more details on these improvements, see the Z85233 Enhancements section of this specification.
+For more details on these improvements, see the Z85230 Enhancements section of this specification.